 Pros: Faster speed is as easy as adding more voltage (i.e., more batteries), made to handle extreme pressure, same ride quality at all heights.

 Cons: Hydraulic fluid costs money, oil stains, have to replace seals, you need to store multiple pumps and batteries, no gauge of height, batteries are heavy, batteries have to be charged often.

-Hydraulic Cylinder - Hydraulic cylinders are made to handle extreme pressure and can withstand a beating.
-They are made of hardened steel and can rub on pretty much anything within reason.
+Hydraulic Cylinder - Hydraulic cylinders are made to handle extreme pressure and can with

 In the image here, the nitrogen gas is represented in red and the LHM fluid is represented in green.
 The fluid basically pushes the balloon and allows the fluid in the cylinder to give.
 This is the hydro-pneumatic equivalent to the spring being compressed and then rebounding.
 The pressure of the gas is the equivalent to the spring weight.